Skip To Content

 The International Security graduate certificate provides the opportunity to acquire a background in treaties and policy as context for work in defense systems, verification, and other complex security issues.

-• Examine some of the world's security problems and policy-relevant solutions
+- Examine global security problems and policy-relevant solutions

-• Explore domestic and international determinants influencing the use of force
+- Explore domestic & international elements influencing the use of force

 Primary Faculty Sponsor